Couple stole credit cards from Cracker Barrel customers, police say

 CONYERS, Ga. - Police are searching for a couple they say stole credit cards from customers at a Conyers Cracker Barrel and went on a shopping spree.

+Police say the thefts happened at the Cracker Barrel at I-20 and Highway 138 in Conyers on July 18.

-Channel 2's Craig Lucie spoke with police, who said the couple is wanted for doing the same thing in other metro counties.
+Channel 2's Craig Lucie spoke with police, who said they believe the couple has done the same thing in other metro counties.

-How they got their hands on the cards and what they ran up credit card bills on for Channel 2 Action News at 5 p.m.
+Lucie spoke to Conyers police Sgt.
+Kim Lucas, who showed him surveillance video of the most recent theft as it happened.

 TRENDING STORIES: